fchastanet/bash-compiler/README.md

   - [slog tutorial](https://betterstack.com/community/guides/logging/logging-in-go/#customizing-the-default-logger)
 - [Yaml parser](https://github.com/goccy/go-yaml) is used to load template data from yaml file
+- [Kong](github.com/alecthomas/kong) used for command arguments parsing
+- [cuelang](cuelang.org/go) allows to transform yaml file in another one

-#### 2.1.1.
+### 2.1.1.
 Template system

 [template system](https://pkg.go.dev/text/template@go1.22.3)
 [doc 1](https://lets-go.alexedwards.net/sample/02.08-html-templating-and-inheritance.html)

-There is the choice between Go template/text or template/html libraries I chosen template/text to avoid some escaping that are not needed in bash.
+There is the choice between Go template/text or template/html libraries.
+I chosen template/text to avoid some escaping that are not needed in bash.

 Go template/text or template/html don't provide any execution context to the filters (FuncMap).